This Creamy Crockpot Sausage Tortellini Soup is an easy comforting meal. It's so delicious with turkey sausage, spinach and more!

 Step 3: Cook in the crockpot.

-Add turkey sausage and remaining ingredients except for heavy cream, tortellini, spinach and optional garnishes.
+Add the turkey sausage and all the remaining ingredients to the crockpot except for the heavy cream, tortellini, spinach and garnishes.
 Cook on high for 4 hours, or on low for 8 hours.

 Step 4: Add in the tortellini.

-Add in tortellini in the last 30 minutes of cooking time.
+Add the tortellini during the last 30 minutes of cooking time.

 Step 5: Stir in the cream and spinach.